greenelab/deep-review/manuscript.md

 the National Science Foundation awards 1245632 (G.L.R.), 1531594 (E.M.C.), and 1564955 (J.X.);
 the Natural Sciences and Engineering Research Council of Canada award RGPIN-2015-3948 (M.M.H.);
 and the Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences (M.Z.).

+### Acknowledgements

+We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
+We would like to thank Aaron Sheldon, who contributed text but did not formally approve the manuscript.
+We would like to thank Anna Greene for a careful proofreading of the manuscript in advance of the first submission.
+We would like to thank Sebastian Raschka for clarifying edits to the abstract and introduction.
+We would like to thank Robert Gieseke, Ruibang Luo, Stephen Ra, Sourav Singh, and GitHub user snikumbh for correcting typos, formatting, and references.

 ## References {.page_break_before}